San Bernardino Line: Route

-Expansion
+History

+Los Angeles County Transportation Commission acquired the Southern Pacific Railroad Burbank Branch in 1992.
 When the line opened on October 26, 1992, service extended only as far as Pomona.
 It was incrementally extended to Claremont that December, Montclair the following February, then finally to San Bernardino in May 1993.
-Saturday service was added in 1997 and Sunday service in 1998.
+Saturday service was added in 1997 and Sunday service in 1998 making it the first Metrolink line to offer weekend service.

 San Bernardino Associated Governments (SANBAG) completed an environmental impact report (EIR) in 2015 to extend Metrolink service southeast from the current eastern terminus in San Bernardino to Redlands.
-The extension will follow the 9 mi Redlands Subdivision and comprises two projects.
+The extension follows the 9 mi Redlands Subdivision and comprises two projects.

 The Downtown San Bernardino Passenger Rail Project extended Metrolink southeast one mile via double trackage to a new terminus at the San Bernardino Transit Center.
 The project's groundbreaking was in February 2014; at that time, the extension was expected to be completed by mid-2016.
 As of September 2015, the completion date had been extended to 2017.
 Construction work on the extension continued through March and April 2017.
 Test trains began running on the tracks in April 2017.
 This phase of the project opened to the public on December 16, 2017.

 Arrow is a rail extension to Redlands.
 By December 2015, SANBAG decided that this second phase of the project, from the San Bernardino Transit Center to Redlands, would no longer be a Metrolink extension, but rather an independent system.
 SANBAG planned to use diesel multiple units (DMUs) and have Omnitrans operate the system.
 However, San Bernardino Line express limited-stop trains would run on part of the extension, to a new station near the Downtown Redlands station.
 Construction was planned to begin in 2017, however groundbreaking took place in July 2019 with a 2022 opening.
 The selected route runs between the Downtown San Bernardino station and the University of Redlands with stops at Tippecanoe Avenue, Esri, and Downtown Redlands, adjacent to the Redlands Santa Fe Depot.
 Omnitrans was removed as the system's operator in 2019 amid mounting deficits, and Metrolink took over construction and procurement.
 Arrow opened on October 24, 2022.
 Arrow's DMU sets have been studied for wider deployment on the rest of the San Bernardino Line.
 The rolling stock is the new EMD F125, and others were MPI MPXpress, EMD F59PH, and some cab cars.

+Future development

+The Los Angeles County Metropolitan Transportation Authority (LA Metro) has plans to add the current LA General Medical Center station on the El Monte Busway as an infill station to the line.
+This would involve building a second track and center platform.
+The cost of this project is estimated between $51 million and $110 million.
+Currently, westbound Metrolink passengers must exit at the Cal State LA station and take any of the westbound buses one stop to the Medical Center.

 Stations

-The San Bernardino Line has 15 stations, plus two events-only stations.
-Express trains only serve seven of the busiest stations on the line.
+The San Bernardino Line has 15 full-time stations.
 They are, from west to east: